Connect with others who understand.

 The MTHFR gene provides instructions for making the MTHFR protein.
 This is an enzyme responsible for processing the amino acid homocysteine.
 You can think of amino acids as the building blocks of proteins.

-Specifically, the MTHFR enzyme works with vitamins B9 (folate), B6, and B12 to break down homocysteine into another amino acid called methionine.
-Without enough functioning MTHFR enzymes, you can’t properly process homocysteine.
-As a result, the homocysteine levels in your blood rise and can lead to complications.
+The MTHFR enzyme works with vitamins B9 (folate), B6, and B12 to help break down homocysteine and turn it into another amino acid called methionine.
+Without enough working MTHFR enzymes, the body may have a harder time breaking down homocysteine.

 Types of MTHFR Mutations

-Some gene mutations are harmless and don’t affect your ability to make proteins correctly.
-Others change your genetic code enough that your cells make abnormal proteins that don’t work as well as they should.
+Some gene mutations are harmless and don’t affect how your body makes proteins.
+Others can change your genetic code enough that your cells make proteins that don’t work as well as they should.

 MTHFR Mutations and Blood Clotting Risk

 People with hyperhomocysteinemia typically have low levels of B vitamins.
 Folate is one vitamin that’s important for creating new red blood cells and keeping you healthy.
-Without enough folate, you’re more likely to develop thrombosis.
+Low folate can sometimes lead to higher homocysteine levels.

 Types of Blood Clots With MTHFR Mutations